elpatron68/AmznLinkShortener/README.md

 This Windows app shortens product links from Amazon to a shorter URL ready to be shared with others by any messenger, email or whatever.

+## Requirements

+This app was made with Microsoft C# for .NET Core 3.1.
+You may have to download and install the runtime for your operating system: https://dotnet.microsoft.com/download/dotnet/3.1/runtime

+It was tested under Microsoft Windows 10 (32 and 64 bit) and Windows 11 (64 bit).
+It may or may not run under Linux too, if you build the source code under Linux.

 ## Installation

 Download the zip file from [Releases](https://github.com/elpatron68/AmznLinkShortener/releases/latest),